-What is a backup policy?
+What is a data backup policy?
 A backup policy is a crucial component of an organization’s comprehensive backup strategy.
 Common backup policies identify critical data and systems to be protected, clarify the frequency of both full and incremental backups, delineate backup administrator responsibilities, and provide details for retention, offsite rotation, restoration procedures, storage of backups, and more.

 Clarity.
 A backup policy clarifies specific procedures, policies, and responsibilities, including a well-defined schedule for performing backups, ensuring a more stable process.
 It also identifies any superseding procedures or policies that already exist, such as contingency plans.